camille-hdl/website/content/blog/kml-projection-to-svg/index.md

 ## 2. Simplification

-We have our polygons properly flattened, but we can't yet ship them to our users.
+Our polygons are now properly flattened, but we can't ship them to our users yet.
-As the source KML files are too precise for our needs, so are our KML files.
+As the KML source files are too precise for our needs, so is our SVG output.

-Fortunately, the field of geometry is full of interesting algorithms ready to solve our problems, so picking a simplification algorithm was as easy as 2 google searches:
+Fortunately, the field of geometry is full of interesting algorithms ready to solve our problems.
+Picking a simplification algorithm was as easy as 2 google searches:

 * one for the algorithm itself: [Ramer-Douglas-Peucker](https://www.wikiwand.com/en/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm)